Hi, I'm Joey. Science lover. Animal enthusiast. Technology dork.

 Today, I spend most of my time as a science writer, video producer, and social media manager for the NOAA Fisheries Pacific Islands Region, which is based in Hawaiʻi, though I also keep up with some freelance projects (my animal sex series, in particular).

-On a more personal note, I enjoy playing video games; trying out new devices, programs, and apps; reading science fiction and fantasy novels; and spending time with my husband, Allan.
+On a more personal note, I enjoy playing video games; trying out new devices, programs, and apps; reading science fiction and fantasy novels; and spending time with my loves, Allan & Jonathan.